JavithNaseem-J/Fitness-Tracker-Analysis/README.md

 ## Results

-**Optimize Skincare and Cosmetics Inventory:** Increase stock levels and target marketing efforts, as these categories lead in sales and revenue.
+-**Optimize Skincare and Cosmetics Inventory:** Increase stock levels and target marketing efforts, as these categories lead in sales and revenue.
-**Address High Defect Rates in Road Transport:** Investigate and reduce defect rates in road transport, considering alternative methods if necessary.
+-**Address High Defect Rates in Road Transport:** Investigate and reduce defect rates in road transport, considering alternative methods if necessary.
-**Focus on Cost-Effective Shipping:** Prioritize the most cost-effective carriers and routes to improve shipping efficiency and reduce expenses.
+-**Focus on Cost-Effective Shipping:** Prioritize the most cost-effective carriers and routes to improve shipping efficiency and reduce expenses.